Flame442/FlameCogs/README.md

 `[p]cog install flamecogs <cog name>`
 # Cogs

 ## Deepfry
 This cog lets you deepfry and nuke images.
 It has a 1/10 chance to deepfry any image posted automaticly and users can choose to deepfry or nuke images.

 Images have to be attatched to the command, links do NOT work!
 ### Usage
 `[p]deepfry <amount>`

-Deepfries the attatched image by the amount provided.
+Deepfries the attatched image by the `amount` provided.

 `[p]nuke`

 Nukes the attatched image

+## WordStats
+This cog tracks the most commonly written words in any server the bot is in.
+### Usage
+`[p]wordstats <user>`

+Shows the top 30 words said in any server the bot is in.
+Using the optional `user` argument will only show words said by that user.
 # Contact
 Feel free to create an issue on this repository for any bugs you find.
 # Credit